 Leave space for visitors

 There’s a final missional reason for sitting at the front.
-Unbelievers often do want to be observers of our meetings.
+Unbelievers often only want to be observers of our meetings.
 They feel uncomfortable participating.
 Partly that’s for some practical reasons.
 They may not know the songs.
 They may worry about standing or sitting at the wrong moment so they want to follow everyone else.
 Partly it’s for spiritual reasons.
 The sentiments we express are alien to them.
 But we can and should encourage them to observe the Christian community (as Paul anticipates in 1 Corinthians 14).
 And one of the ways we can do that is by leaving space for them to sit at the back (as well as families with small children).